JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Contributing.md

+### *as of Oct 2025 we will only accept contributions via email due to security reasons*

 ## Why Contribute?
 Your Impact Beyond Code

 You might be wondering what's in it for you, or if your effort will truly make a difference.
 This project is more than a piece of technology; it's a statement about the future we want to build.